Health Insurance Literacy

 HMW 1Personalized cost estimator

 A tool that takes a young adult's likely usage and returns a realistic annual cost, with insurance prefilled and deductible status folded into the result.
-One solution answers both cost opportunities: a real total and a tool that works on the first try.
+One solution provides a real total and a tool that works on the first try.

 HMW 3, 6Employer-delivered decision aid

-A guided, plain-language alternative to the benefits packet, delivered through the channel young adults already trust and start with, and built to make a confident choice possible in under an hour rather than asking for more effort.
+A guided, plain-language alternative to the benefits packet, delivered through the channel young adults already trust and start with, and built to make a confident choice possible in under an hour.

 HMW 2, 4Post-enrollment support layer